 Civil liability insurance taken out by the CSP with a reliable insurance organization in respect of the digital certification services it provides is recommended but not mandatory for this class (Class 1) of SMART-SIGNTM certificates, as those certificates may not be used in financial transactions and, therefore, the CSP assumes a low level of maximum liability in respect of their issuance.
-Where there is no satisfactory civil liability insurance, if the CSP is a society Lancom (SA) or limited liability company (LTD), it must have a share capital of no less than one million two hundred thousand Eurostat (EUR 1,200,000).
+Where there is no satisfactory civil liability insurance, if the CSP is a societe anonyme (SA) or limited liability company (LTD), it must have a share capital of no less than EUR 1,200,000.